 With some grinders, you have to continuously hold the button until you have the desired amount of grinds.
 With others, you set it, push to start, and the machine automatically grinds the amount of coffee you want.
 If you only brew one or two cups at a time, the manual grind time may be fine.
 However, if you plan to grind enough for several cups at a time, then a coffee grinder with an automatic setting is worth paying a little more for.

 Some coffee grinders only work with their provided dispenser in place.
 Others give you options to grind into a portafilter or other receptacle.
 If you primarily make espresso, having a machine with a portafilter holder can make a huge difference with convenience and mess.

 Another thing to look for if you make a lot of espresso is a machine with a single doser.
 These machines can grind a fair amount of coffee into an airtight receptacle.
 Then, you place the portafilter and pull a lever to get a precise amount of coffee for a single or double shot.

-For grinders with a ground coffee container, they come with either a plastic or a glass container.
-The problem with plastic containers is that the ground coffee tends to cling to the sides due to static electricity.
+For grinders with a coffee container, they come with either a plastic or a glass container.
+The problem with plastic containers is that the coffee grounds tend to cling to the sides due to static electricity.
 These can be messy and you may lose some coffee grounds.

 With some grinders, you waste a fair amount of coffee that stays partially ground inside the machine.
-Others have developed efficient ways to have no ground coffee left behind.
-In general, conical burrs tend to be more efficient.
+Others have developed efficient ways to have no coffee grounds left behind.
+In general, conical burr grinder tends to be more efficient.
 Whichever coffee grinder you choose, be sure to always empty the grinder and clean it regularly to avoid spoiling otherwise perfectly good coffee.